The Herald is a daily, community newspaper (Tuesday-Saturday). Our offices are located at One DBC Plaza, Suite 302 in Jasper, Ind.

 Today, the advertising and news departments use Macintosh computers to produce the paper.
 Pages for publication are assembled digitally.

-John A. Rumbach, son of J.T., and Dan E. Rumbach, son of E.J., are now co publishers of the newspaper.
+Also in 1993, John A. Rumbach, son of J.T., and Dan E. Rumbach, son of E.J., became co-publishers of the newspaper.